real-tesco/Multi-Step-Reasoning/README.md

 vocab/ -- int2str mapping
 embeddings/ -- Saved lookup table for faster initialization.
 The embeddings are essentially saved fast-text embeddings.
 ```

+If you want to generate your own data here are the steps you have to make and the files you can use.

 ## Paragraph encoder
 If you want to train new paragraph embeddings instead of using the ones we used, please refer to this [readme](paragraph_encoder/README.md)